Blog Post

 A pact that promises a safe planet for the future?

-The Pact for the Future reaffirms broad commitments towards tackling climate change, including in securing a new collective quantified goal on climate finance, decided at this year’s COP29, which supersedes the previous goal (from 2009) of mobilizing $100 billion per year in climate finance, as well as updating countries’ national climate plans for next year’s COP in Brazil against the pathways set out in last year’s Global Stocktake from COP28
+The Pact for the Future reaffirms broad commitments towards tackling climate change, including in securing a new collective quantified goal on climate finance, to be decided at this year’s COP29, which supersedes the previous goal (from 2009) of mobilizing $100 billion per year in climate finance, as well as updating countries’ national climate plans for next year’s COP in Brazil against the pathways set out in last year’s Global Stocktake from COP28

 Following broad calls for its inclusion, the latest draft for the Pact – which reflects language secured in the UAE Consensus – establishes a commitment to decisively transition away from fossil fuels in a just, orderly and equitable manner...